The Girl Who Chose Shillong Over Indore And Lucknow

 This week we are celebrating APJ Abdul Kalam’s Birthday.
 One of the most inspiring men in this era had fallen in love with IIM S, and took his last breath here.
 I have had the opportunity to meet him, and I idolise him to the extent that if he chose IIM S to propagate his learnings, then this what I choose too.

 And then there was my altruism of becoming a social entrepreneur, of giving back to the society.
 Google the keywords and you will find IIMS popping every now and then.
 IIM Lucknow a close second.

 If I am sounding too pretentious and you are already questioning the title of the article, the batch strength and the optional courses were parameters too.
-An achiever in an okay-ish crowd, than a struggler in the crowd of the top MBA graduates.
+An achiever in an okay-ish crowd, then a struggler in the crowd of the top MBA graduates.
 180 people are a real small competition group too!

 If anything could pursue me a little more, it was the interview.
 Having given so many interviews, I consider myself as an expert at identifying faculty.
 I fell in love with my interview panel.
-I wasn’t selected because I had a made-up SOP, or a string of achievements, I was selected because I had a dream to help those who needed it.
+I wasn’t selected because I had a made-up SOP or a string of achievements, I was selected because I had a dream to help those who needed it.

 So now that I am one month deep into IIM S, what do I think?